kkorzen/Polski-SPOJ/README.md

 ---
 ## English :uk:

 Solutions for problems found on a Polish  part of SPOJ, programming platform created for people solving problems related to DS&A (Data Structures and Algorithms).
 For convenience all source files are placed in the _src_ directory and their names corespond to the codes of a specific task.
-Moreover, inside the source files there is also problem's ID code and a URL which task is located under.
+Moreover, inside each source file there is also problem's ID code and a URL which task is located under.